schooltool-project/schooltool-book/source/remote.rst

     host = 0.0.0.0

-You will then need to restart SchoolTool following the instructions in :ref:`setup-initial`
+You will then need to restart SchoolTool following the instructions in :ref:`setup_initial`

 To make SchoolTool's web interface only accessible from the server
 ------------------------------------------------------------------